An Introvert’s Guide to Becoming More Social

 “People are lonely because they build walls instead of bridges.” – Joseph F Newton

 1. Start smallDon’t try to suddenly take huge steps.
 To become more social you need to learn how to expand your comfort zone, slowly.
 If you have a tendency to do things alone or with an old friend, just try going a step further.
 Go to a place where there’ll be plenty of people you don’t know well.
 Don’t sit in a circle and talk to only the people you know.
 Use parties or meals with friends as an opportunity to talk to people who are in your circle but you don’t know well.

+2. Chat with strangersMaster chatting with people you’re unfamiliar with so you can speak to people who you actually want to get to know later.
+Coming over to talk to a pretty girl at a bar or going into a circle of unknown people and inserting yourself into the conversation requires advanced social skills.
+You might never be an accomplished conversationalist without trying small things first.
+Find your own way to approach strangers and open your mind to them.
 You can come up with a variation of the method I developed when I was a kid.
 My teacher suggested that I ask random people what time it was.
 I thought it was for fun but now I see that it was a simple exercise to teach social skills.
 Just asking people about the time quickly went into much further conversation and so I advise you to try the same… Chat with a taxi driver, passengers seated next to you on a train, or a shop assistant.
 You can ALWAYS say something more than “hi” or “how much does it cost” or “thanks.”
 Talk to a person waiting with you in a queue or with a barrista who is making your coffee.
 Ask when the bus is coming, or say that there are so many people here today.
 Whatever matches the situation and is said in a friendly way with a smile will be great.
 You’ll be surprised by the positive effect!

 3. Don’t get overwhelmed by those who speak too muchDo you know the saying “barking dogs seldom bite?”
 Don’t let yourself believe that people who speak too much are the only ones who have anything really important to say.
 I sometimes think that people who speak loudly and talk a lot must think of their voices as some music we all must hear, unfortunately… Never let yourself believe that people who speak too much have more to say, because it’s usually quite the opposite.
 Really chatty people are usually by no means the most interesting people in the world.
 I’m sure you have at least as much as they do to say.
 It’s high time for you to believe that you do too!

 4. Learn to act like likeable people doIf you want motivation for becoming more social you need positive feedback from others.
 There are certain things all likeable people have in common.
 Try to incorporate some new ways of communication.

 - Smile a lot.
 There’s no person in the world who doesn’t like an honest smile.
 If you’re not used to it, train in front of the mirror everyday.